 Tutors can specialise in a wide variety of subjects such as exam preparation, study skills, overcoming test anxiety, college or universities admission, a disability that affects learning, athletics coaching, ESL for international students or foreign languages.
 The list is endless, but you should be encouraged that no matter what it is that you need help with that there will be a tutor who will be able to help you with it.

-When organising to work with your tutor, another critical tip is planning where you will meet with your tutor to study.
+When organizing to work with your tutor, another critical tip is planning where you will meet with your tutor to study.
 You could work in one of your local libraries, in school or at home in a small group or individually.
 There are lots of options, and you will need to find the most suitable option for you and your tutor.
 Home tutoring is a very popular option as it is so convenient.
 Allowing the student to learn in their own environment could give them some encouragement as they may feel more supported and relaxed at home.

 If your child is having problems in the class, a tutor can independently support your child outside of the classroom.
 Solving academic frustration and confusion working at your child’s pace to connect your child with the skills to excel and successfully find academic achievement.

 Choose your tutor based on the reasons your child needs academic support and navigate your way to success.
+Hiring a tutor can be a great advantage.
+Learn more in our article The Power of Academic Tutoring.